felipesere/blog-raw/_posts/2017-02-05-contemplating-the-backlog.markdown

 All three of the above approaches are valid, and as usual the key is in finding the right blend for the current backlog.
 As the project progresses through different phases, a different aspect of a user story will have more pull.
 Teams in the early development stages will probably benefit the most from a few knowledge stories to find their way through the technology and domain.
 As the project begins to take shape, recuperating some of the costs and building trust with stakeholders will likely mean a shift towards reward stories.
 Finally, as the project reaches maturity, a more careful risk-driven approach might be better suited.
 Granted that at any moment the focus can shift.
 Understanding that stories can fall into any (and maybe even many) of the categories gives us a tool to compare and better understand our backlog.

-_**Extra**: If you want to read more about different phases of a team/project and how that affects estimates,teams, and money and may others, take a look at [Kent Becks 3X](https://www.facebook.com/notes/kent-beck/comparing-explore-expand-and-extract-topics-in-3x/1241983035834558) and how that is evolving._
+_**Extra**: If you want to read more about different phases of a team/project and how that affects estimates,teams, and money and many others, take a look at [Kent Becks 3X](https://www.facebook.com/notes/kent-beck/comparing-explore-expand-and-extract-topics-in-3x/1241983035834558) and how that is evolving._